nutterpc/tg-luci/README.md

 # tg-luci
-Package Files required for build of Luci
+Package Files required for build of Luci.

-Ensure to download all files before continuing
+Ensure to download all files before continuing.
 Use this link if you want to pull files via github, use owncloud link if not